Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 So I think the 2016 election was in part a reaction of conservatives who finally have had enough with the press.

-So when the lips say it affected the election, I say, and if they keep up, if they want to double down and try to take Trump down with all their press activities, it's gonna backfire on him.
+And if they keep up, if they want to double down and try to take Trump down with all their press activities, it's going to backfire on them.

 No, they've lost control and they're trying to regain control, which is why they've invented this fake news thing.

-But you make an important point with Ben Ghazi.
+But you make an important point with Benghazi.

 That was the most brazen lie.

-They stood there over the coffins of those four dead Americans at Andrews Air Force Base and told their official lie precisely in order to prevent uh it becoming an issue in the election.
+They stood there over the coffins of those four dead Americans at Andrews Air Force Base and told their official lie precisely in order to prevent it becoming an issue in the election.

-Uh that was conscious, that was deliberate, it was fake news, and because the American media went along with it, that's why they were so resoundly booed at those Trump rallies.
+And because the American media went along with it, that's why they were so resoundly booed at those Trump rallies.

-Trump Trump used to mock them.
+Trump used to mock them.

 They reacted like those cameras were nailed to the ground.